 9.3 Tool drift

-- tool API schemas change,
+- API schemas change,

-- tool latency changes cause timeouts and fallbacks,
+- latency changes cause timeouts and fallbacks,

-- tool output formatting changes break parsers,
+- output formatting changes break parsers,

-- tool permissions change alters what data is accessible.
+- permissions change alters accessible data.

 LLM drift is often pipeline drift